sofiagd8799/sofiagd8799.github.io/index.md

 I am Colombian–Swiss and am based in Germany.
 Currently living in Berlin, I focus my research interests on Europe and Latin America.
 Feel free to [get in touch](mailto:s.garcia-durrer@phd.hertie-school.org) if you’d like to connect or explore potential collaborations.
 I am particularly interested in projects at the intersection of academic research and policy implementation or evaluation, and I would be glad to contribute or share insights from my (upcoming) research on initiatives with a strong practical application.

 Outside of work, I’m passionate about photography: portraits, street life, and landscapes are my main focus.
 I often combine photography with some hiking, chasing the kinds of views that make the effort worthwhile.
-I also love reading, and, inspired by some of my colleagues, I share reflections on both photography and books [here](/hobbies/).
+I also love reading, and, inspired by some of my colleagues, I aim to share reflections on both photography and books [here](/hobbies/).

 {: .clear}